Born: June 6, 1956 in Sodertalje, Sweden

 The New Yorker with the famous touch and infamous temper, John McEnroe is one of the most naturally gifted players to ever pick up a tennis racquet.
 He was just 18 and still an amateur when he burst onto the scene at Wimbledon in 1977, surging from the qualifying draw to become the youngest semi-finalist in a century before losing to compatriot Jimmy Connors.

 McEnroe was a prolific serve-volleyer and said to possess the best hands in the business – something that his status as the last player to win a tournament with a wooden racquet would support – but the southpaw more than held his own with the game’s greats from the baseline.
-In 1979 he claimed the first of four U.S. Open titles and in 1981 the first of three Wimbledon crowns; after reaching the Australian Open semifinals in 1983, he headed to Roland Garros in 1984 with the chance to complete his career Grand Slam, only to squander a two-set lead in the final against Ivan Lendl.
+In 1979 he claimed the first of four U.S. Open titles and in 1981 the first of three Wimbledon crowns.
+Four major finals escaped his grasp, too – most notably at Roland Garros in the midst of his stellar 1984 season, where he squandered a two-set lead against Ivan Lendl.

 No evaluation of Big Mac’s career is complete without reference to his on-court volatility –notorious enough to inspire the title of his autobiography, “You Cannot Be Serious,” a reference to his outburst following an out call during a first-round match at Wimbledon in 1981 that earned him a point penalty.
 Even during his unmatched 82-3 win-loss season in 1984, he served a three-week suspension for another explosion directed at the officials en route to a title win in Stockholm.